 Would you like to build CLC’s Teardrop Camper, but you’re apprehensive about doing it solo?
 Or lack a temperate shop space?

 You will show up on Monday morning at 0800 on the first day.
-(If you like, bring a spouse, partner, or friend!
-Many hands makes easy work.)
+(You’ll bring a spouse, partner, or friend!
+Many hands make easy work.)
 We have a dedicated air conditioned classroom at CLC where the class will be held.
 Led by a team of professional instructor-builders from Chesapeake Light Craft, you’ll work eight-hour days Monday through Friday, and a half-day on Saturday.
 While you’ll do most of the work on your own camper, you’ll benefit from a skilled instructor hovering at all times to help.
 Occasionally the entire class will work as a team to make things go more smoothly.
 No one will fall behind.

 I’m a beginner.
 Is this class for me?
 What are the requirements?

 You do not need any prior experience in carpentry or epoxy-composite work to take this class.
 You just need good energy, a willingness to learn, and the ability to stick with the project for two weeks.
 You’ll also need a vehicle with a trailer hitch so you can get the Teardrop Camper home.

 Will I need to bring my own tools?

 We’ll provide a list of basic tools we’d like you to bring, things like a cordless drill, spring-clamps, and eye protection.
 CLC’s classroom is extensively equipped and you’ll be using our equipment for many steps.

 The package price covers tuition for two people, the base Teardrop Camper kit, and a road-ready Trailex trailer.
 This cost also covers consumable supplies you’ll use during the class, such as sandpaper, mixing cups, brushes, and so on.
 We will be doing some pre-assembly of parts before the class begins, so that you hit the ground running on Day One.